A Novel by Sir Walter Scott 1771 - 1832

 down very well with their respective feuding fathers.

-Edward Christian has hatched a secret plan to introduce Alice to the court of King Charles II with a view to her becoming his mistress and for him to gain influence
+Edward Christian has hatched a secret plan to gain royal influence by introducing Alice Bridgenorth to the court of King Charles II with a view to her becoming his mistress,

-and her father is persuaded to deliver his daughter into his protection.
+and her father is persuaded to deliver his daughter into the schemer's protection.
 Meanwhile Philip the Earl of Derby is also making plans to introduce himself to parliament

-and the court of the King, and because of her concerns for his welfare in the big city, Charlotte asks Julian to go to London too to keep a watchful eye on his safety.
+and the court of the King, and because of her concerns for his welfare in the big city, Charlotte has asked Julian Peveril to accompany him to London to keep a watchful eye on his safety.

-Calling at Martindale Castle on his way to London, Julian finds trouble, his family has been detained by Bridgenorth's men, as is Julian himself when he unwittingly
+Calling at Martindale Castle on his way to London, Philip finds trouble, the Peveril family has been detained by Bridgenorth's men, as is Philip himself when he unwittingly

 stumbles into their net.
-Subsequently freed by their gamekeeper and a group of other employees, who intervene at gunpoint, the family escapes and Julian continues his
+Subsequently the family are freed by their gamekeeper and a group of other employees, who intervene at gunpoint, allowing Philip and Julian to escape to continue

-journey to London but his family is later recaptured and Sir Geoffrey is confined to the Tower of London with his wife in rooms near by.
+their journey to London, whilst unfortunately, Julian's family is later recaptured and Sir Geoffrey is confined to the Tower of London with his wife in rooms near by.

 At court the Duke of Buckingham is ruling the roost with a cohort of henchmen which includes Edward Christian, seemingly intent on furthering their own ambitions for power.